Rushkova has an IQ probably as high as anybody's around.

 It is a long, long piece.

-You know, one of the things McCarthy says that taught him this, he was he was, as we've discussed countless times in the program, Andy McCarthy was on the U.S. attorney staff, the U.S. attorney's office prosecuting the blind sheik.
+You know, one of the things McCarthy says that taught him this, he was, as we've discussed countless times in the program, Andy McCarthy was on the U.S. Attorney's staff, the U.S. Attorney's Office, prosecuting the blind sheikh.

-And in preparing for the trials, he listened and read to what the blind sheikh Omar Abdel Rahman had said.
+And in preparing for the trials, he listened and read to what the blind sheikh Omar Abdelrahman had said, some of the most incendiary, provocative, violence-inducing things he had said.

 So I want to find out just how far off the reservation of Islam this guy is.

-So he took some of the most outrageous things that Omer Omar Abdel Rahman had said and went looking for what a counterpart could be in the Quran.
+So he took some of the most outrageous things that Omar Abdelrahman had said and went looking for what a counterpart could be in the Quran.

 And he said, McCarthy said, that he was bowled over.

-He said, My gosh, we're not dealing with a kook here.
+He said, my gosh, we're not dealing with a cook here.

-So there's a there's a wide disparity here between the once again the ruling class and everybody else over who these people are.
+So there's a wide disparity here between, once again, the ruling class and everybody else over who these people are.

-This is why I believe we're looking here at almost the reincarnation of the Cold War.
+This is why I believe we're looking here at almost a reincarnation of the Cold War.

-We've got the Russians, Soviets, and the American elite, the act academics, and everybody else thinking, oh, they're harmless people.
+We've got the Russians, Soviets, and the American elite, the academics and everybody else thinking, oh, they're harmless people.

 In fact, it's a great system if we just get the right people running it.